5 of the Most Dangerous Amusement Park Rides Ever Opened

 Mt.
 Olympus Water & Theme Park, the most frequented amusement park in Wisconsin Dells, was the site of one of the most dangerous rides ever opened: the Catapult.
 This two-passenger ride consisted of a small metal cage, long cables, and supporting metal poles.
 After the riders buckled in, the cables on both sides of the cage would tighten, and riders would be rocketed high into the air, only to tumble quickly down again.

 Luckily, the Catapult did not cause any fatal accidents during its existence.
 However, in 2015, as two people sat in the cage, squeezed the railing tightly, and prepared for take-off, one of the cables snapped.
 Operators quickly halted the ride, before the passengers could be flung untethered into the great beyond.
 Though no one was hurt, this accident revealed the ride’s dangerous flaws and ultimately led to its demise.
+These abandoned amusement parks will give you the creeps.

 Unlike the other rides on this list of dangerous roller coasters, Luna Park’s Cyclone has not been shut down.
 The Cyclone climbs to 85 feet high, includes 12 daunting drops, and speeds across the track at 60 miles per hour.
 Throughout the past 92 years, the Cyclone has remained a main tourist attraction of Coney Island.
 So, what makes it dangerous?
 You never know how you’ll have to get down this ride.
 Hint: It might be by foot.